yousefgheibi/yousefgheibi/README.md

 -->

 **Hi there, I'm Yousef Gheibi**

-Experienced Frontend Developer with +3 years of hands-on experience, specializing in Angular, creating scalable web applications.
-Familiar with backend technologies, focused on clean and maintainable code, delivering high quality user experiences.
-Stay up to date with the latest frontend technologies and best practices.
+Experienced Front-End Developer with over 3 years of hands-on experience in building scalable web applications using Angular.
+Proficient in creating clean and maintainable code while delivering high-quality user experiences.
+Familiar with backend technologies and committed to staying up to date with the latest frontend trends and best practices

 </br>